 Attuning to Happiness (5min.)

-An Attuned Breath Centering (ABC) practice for activating a present moment experiencing of "happiness" in terms of the listener's sensing of meaning and purpose.
+An Attuned Breath Centering practice for activating present moment "happiness" in terms of the listener's sensing of meaning and purpose.
 For further info, please see slideshow presentation below.

 Clinical Chaplaincy Presentations

 This workshop built on the Telechaplaincy Best Practices presentation at the 2016 conference about HCCN's telehealth chaplaincy care services by phone, email and video.
 Case studies explored types of spiritual distress and interventions as well as in partnership opportunities for patient‐centered care. (presented at HCCN's 2017 Caring for the Human Spirit Conference - Integrating Spiritual Care in Health Care)